7 Things Smart Groups Do on Tour

 It’s quite possible that your tour group is made up of intrepid, well-traveled folks: Great!
 But how experienced are they at traveling with dozens of others?

-For a lot of people – especially those who are used to traveling independently — being one of 60 is an adjustment.
+For a lot of people – especially those who are used to traveling independently — being one of 40 or 60 or 100 is an adjustment.
 Prepping everyone ahead of time helps help them know what to expect, and in turn ensures your group is a well-oiled traveling machine.

 Here are things we see smart groups doing:

 1. Establish lines of communication.

 Make sure everyone is clear on where to find the most current information, and that your group members know who to go to with questions or concerns.

 2. Determine an attendance system.